dbild/mozsprint-repo-template/CODE_OF_CONDUCT.md

 ## Inclusion and Diversity

-The Mozilla Project welcomes and encourages participation by everyone.
+This project welcomes and encourages participation by everyone.
 It doesn’t matter how you identify yourself or how others perceive you: we welcome you.

 We welcome contributions from everyone as long as they interact constructively with our community, including, but not limited to people of varied age, culture, ethnicity, gender, gender-identity, language, race, sexual orientation, geographical location and religious views.